Charles Bidwill: Before the Cardinals

 Prior to his ownership of the Cardinals, Bidwill was a successful businessman and wealthy lawyer in Chicago, with ties to organized crime boss Al Capone.
 He was owner of a racing stable, the president of the Chicago Stadium Operating Company and owner of a printing company.
 Bidwill's only physical participation in athletics came only during his time at St. Ignatius High School and Loyola University.

 After graduation in 1916, he began his law practice, serving as assistant prosecutor for Chicago and corporation counsel.
 As a businessman, Bidwill was often referred to as "Blue Shirt Charlie" because he sometimes favored a blue shirt and high boots instead of the traditional white shirt and businessman's shoes.

-Bidwill was part owner of the Chicago Bears, after he helped George Halas buy Edward "Dutch" Sternaman's share of the team in 1933.
+Bidwill was a partial owner of the Chicago Bears franchise, after he helped George Halas buy Edward "Dutch" Sternaman's share of the team back in 1933.
 According to Halas' account in his 1967 book, That's The Way the Ball Bounces, Bidwill purchased team stocks for $5,000: "From this desperate situation, I was rescued by the joint efforts of my mother and my good friend Charley Bidwill.
 Mother bought $5,000 worth of stock from her savings, Bidwill purchased $5,000 in stock and also arranged a bank loan for the remaining $5,000 needed to pay off Sternaman."
+In addition to that, he was also a partial owner of the Chicago Bruins professional basketball team alongside George Halas for both the original American Basketball League and the U.S.A.'s National Basketball League, the latter of which would eventually merged with the Basketball Association of America to become the present-day National Basketball Association.